 Use a new catheter for each catheterisation: each catheter is intended for single use.
 Before inserting the catheter, make sure the tip of the catheter has not touched anything.

 STEP 3: insert the catheter

 Open the packaging of the catheter.
-Hold the penis with your non-dominant hand.
+Keep the labia well apart with your non-dominant hand.
+Ensure that the urethral opening is clearly visible.